 Other Outdoor Activities

 Many people who subscribe to the false philosophy of HYOH have an equally false belief.
-These HYOH miscreants believe people who don’t long distance hike or (shudder) do more then just hike posses an outdoor knowledge worth sharing.
-The HYOH pack sniffers believe that people can actually know something about, or even enjoy, the outdoors who don’t neccessarily hike the long trails or even hike at all.
-That reasoning is simply not true.
+These HYOH miscreants believe individuals who don’t long distance hike or (shudder) do more than just hike, possess an outdoor knowledge worth sharing.
+The HYOH pack sniffers think that people can actually know something about, or even enjoy, the outdoors who don’t necessarily hike the long trails or also hike at all.
+That reasoning is simply not correct.

-To be a a real hiker and to HMHDI you must only backpack on long trails.
+To be a real hiker and to HMHDI, you must only backpack on long trails.
 Weekend backpacks and day hikes are only acceptable for training purposes.
-If you go on a day hike or weekend backpack merely for enjoyment and/or being with friends, you are a pack sniffer and not HMHDI!
+If you go on a day hike or weekend backpack merely for enjoyment or being with friends, you are a pack sniffer and not HMHDI!

 Trail runners are of course the antithesis of all real hikers.
-Loping along the trails, taking in the fresh air, getting an endorphin rush and feeling a sheer bliss for life while in nature can not be had while trail running.
+Loping along the trails, taking in the fresh air, getting an endorphin rush and feeling a sheer bliss of life while in nature cannot be had while trail running.
 I know this because many of the hikers I met have told me so.
 They must be correct.
 HMHDI!

 Climbers, skiers, and (dare I say it?) mountain bikers obviously know nothing about enjoying the outdoors and have no knowledge to share.
-The sunsets they see are are not as beautiful and fulfilling as the ones real hikers see.
-A thru-hiker who is in a shelter by 5pm and has never picked up a compass obviously knows more about about, and how to enjoy, the outdoors than the bow hunter who never takes a trail.
-Remember, to really enjoy the outdoors, and to prove you KNOW the outdoors, HMHDI!
+The sunsets they see are not as beautiful and fulfilling as the ones real hikers see.
+A thru-hiker who is in a shelter by 5 pm and has never picked up a compass obviously knows more about, and how to enjoy, the outdoors than the bow hunter who never takes a trail.
+Remember, to enjoy the outdoors, and to prove you KNOW the outdoors, HMHDI!

 HIKE MY HIKE – DAMN IT!

 Enjoying the outdoors is not just a matter of being in Nature.
-It is not a matter of enjoying the outdoors that satisfied your own personal levels of safety, comfort and fun.
-It is not that silly phrase of HIKE YOUR OWN HIKE.
+It is not a question of enjoying the outdoors that satisfies your personal levels of safety, comfort, and fun.
+It is not that silly phrase of HIKE YOUR HIKE.

-No, enjoying the outdoors is about what other people (most specifically – ME) tell you is correct way to enjoy the outdoors.
+No, enjoying the outdoors is about what other people (most notably – ME) tell you is the correct way to enjoy the outdoors.

-It is about being outdoors the correct way.
+It is about being outdoors in the correct way.